Deep Inelastic Processes and the Equations of Motion: Introduction

-In the present paper we propose an approach somewhat similar to EFP's and to LM's, but we use more extensively the Politzer theorem on equations of motion (EOM\cite{po}).
+In the present paper we propose an approach somewhat similar to EFP's and to LM's, but we use more extensively the Politzer (1980) theorem on equations of motion (EOM).
 We consider in particular the hadronic tensor for SIDIS, DY and $e^+e^- \to \pi \pi X$.
 We also consider energies and momentum transfers high enough for assuming one photon approximation, but not so large that weak interactions be comparable with electromagnetic ones.
-Lastly, as regards time-like photons, we assume to be far from masses of vector resonances, like $J/\Psi$, $\Upsilon$ or $Z^0$.
+As regards time-like photons, we assume to be far from masses of vector resonances, like $J/\Psi$, $\Upsilon$ or $Z^0$.
+Lastly, we do not consider the case of active (anti-)quarks originating from gluon annihilation.